StingraySoftware/HENDRICS/docs/scripts/cli.rst

     options:
-      -h, --help            show this help message and exit -c CHUNK_LENGTH, --chunk-length CHUNK_LENGTH
+      -h, --help            show this help message and exit -c, --chunk-length CHUNK_LENGTH
                             Length in seconds of the light curve chunks --fraction-step FRACTION_STEP
-                            If the step is not a full chunk_length but less,this indicates the ratio between step step and `chunk_length`
-      --norm NORM           Choose between fvar, excvar and norm_excvar normalization, referring to Fvar, excess variance, and normalized excess variance respectively (see Vaughan
+                            If the step is not a full chunk_length but less, this indicates the ratio between step and `chunk_length` --norm NORM           Choose between fvar, excvar and norm_excvar normalization, referring to Fvar, excess variance, and normalized excess variance respectively (see Vaughan